farjasju/MusicGenrePrediction/report_english.md

 ### Discussion on the characteristics of the problem

-- few training examples
+- Few training examples
-- classifications of genres are often arbitrary and controversial
+- Classifications of genres are often arbitrary and controversial
 - The prediction is based exclusively on spectral and rhythm characteristics of the songs - is it enough to determine a genre?
 Jazz songs for instance have many different tonalities and rhythms, where rock songs for example are more consistant bewteen each other.
 This is certainly one of the reasons why the model has more ease to predict accurately rock songs than jazz ones.

 ### What's the best model?